ripply/janus/README.md

     - For contract address generation code, see [generateContractAddress](https://github.com/earlgreytech/qtum-ethers/blob/main/src/lib/helpers/utils.ts)
 - Account address generation differs from EVM chains
   - You really only need to worry about this if you need to use the same account address on different chains
-  - eth_accounts and [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) will abstract this away from you
+  - [eth_accounts](pkg/transformer/eth_accounts.go) and [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) will abstract this away from you
   - For account address generation code, see [computeAddress](https://github.com/earlgreytech/qtum-ethers/blob/main/src/lib/helpers/utils.ts)
 - Block hash is computed differently from EVM chains
   - If you are generating the blockhash from the block header, it will be wrong
     - we plan to add a compatiblity layer in Janus to transparently serve the correct block when requesting an Ethereum block hash
-- Solidity
-  - msg.value is denoted in satoshis, not wei, your dapp needs to handle this correctly
+      - this will eventually require hooking up Janus to a database to keep a map of hash(block header) => QTUM block hash
 - Remix
   - Debug calls are not supported so you will not be able to do any debugging in Remix
   - You can use Remix with Janus or [(Alpha) QTUM Metamask fork](https://github.com/earlgreytech/metamask-extension/releases)